North Korea says can test-launch ICBM at any time, state media says | The Japan Times

-SEOUL – North Korea said on Sunday it can test launch an intercontinental ballistic missile at any time from any location set by leader Kim Jong Un, saying the United States’ hostile policy was to blame for its arms development.
+SEOUL – North Korea declared on Sunday it could test-launch an intercontinental ballistic missile at any time from any location set by leader Kim Jong Un, saying a hostile U.S. policy was to blame for its arms development.

 Kim said on Jan.
 1 that his nuclear-capable country was close to test-launching an intercontinental ballistic missile (ICBM).

+On Monday, South Korean Defense Ministry spokesman Moon Sang-gyun called North Korea’s statement a “provocative announcement” and told a regular news briefing that Pyongyang would face stronger sanctions if it were to launch an ICBM.
+Unification Ministry spokesman Jeong Joon-hee said there were no signs of any launch preparations.

-U.S. President-elect Donald Trump responded on Monday to Kim’s comments on an ICBM test by declaring in a tweet that “It won’t happen!”
+U.S. President-elect Donald Trump responded to Kim’s comments on an ICBM test by declaring in a tweet last week: “It won’t happen!”

+Asked for comment on Sunday, the White House referred to Jan.
+3 comments by White House press secretary Josh Earnest in which he said the U.S. military believed it could protect against the threat emanating from North Korea.

+In that briefing, Earnest also touted the defensive measures the United States had taken to guard against the threat, such as anti-ballistic missile facilities that had been installed around the Pacific region and diplomatic pressure to discourage North Korea from pursuing its nuclear program.

-A U.S. State Department spokesman said last week that the United States does not believe that North Korea is capable of mounting a nuclear warhead on a ballistic missile.
+A U.S. State Department spokesman said last week that the United States did not believe that North Korea was capable of mounting a nuclear warhead on a ballistic missile.

 North Korea has been under U.N. sanctions since 2006 over its nuclear and ballistic missile tests.
 The sanctions were tightened last month after Pyongyang conducted its fifth and largest nuclear test on Sept.
 9.